Tom X. Chao: Cats Can See the Devil

 An absurdist comedy in which an experimental theater production—involving a puppet show in which all the characters are abstract shapes—devolves into a scathing deconstruction of its creator and his failed romantic life when he's confronted and ridiculed by a series of women.
 Cats Can See the Devil premiered in 2003 at the New York International Fringe Festival in a production starring Chao and directed by John Harlacher, with choreography by Tony Award nominee Alex Timbers.
 The cast included Krista Worth (AKA Krista Watterworth), later the host of HGTV shows Save My Bath and Splurge & Save.
 The play was published in the 2004 edition of the Plays and Playwrights anthology series, and monologues from it were excerpted in several books, including The Best Men's Stage Monologues of 2004.
+"Tuesday's Dream of Fame" monologue has been utilized numerous times for auditions.
 The original working script for Cats Can See the Devil is in the collection of the New York Public Library for the Performing Arts.